安裝中文字典英文字典辭典工具!

 - Esophagus: Function and Associated Conditions - Verywell Health

-GERD is a common esophageal condition linked to obesity, smoking, and poor diet To prevent acid reflux, eat smaller meals and avoid lying down after eating The esophagus is a muscular tube that carries food and liquids from the throat to the stomach
+GERD is a common esophageal condition linked to obesity, smoking, and poor diet To prevent acid reflux, eat smaller meals and avoid lying down after eating The esophagus is a vital muscular tube that transports food from your throat to your stomach Many conditions can affect the esophagus, including acid reflux and GERD

 - Esophagus: Anatomy, sphincters, arteries, veins, nerves | Kenhub